Volver al blog

 Funciones

-XPath proporciona un conjunto de funciones útiles que puede utilizar dentro de los corchetes.
+XPath ofrece un conjunto de funciones útiles que puedes utilizar dentro de los corchetes.

 position() => returns the index of the element